Xeift/Kizmeow-NFT-Discord-Bot/README.md

 `Kizmeow OpenSea Trade Tracker` is the bot that will send embed message in specific channel when there's a list or sold event on OpenSea.
 This is its only function.
 In order to use this bot, you need **Etherscan API key** and **OpenSea API key**.

-What can this bot do?
+What can these bots do?
 -----------------
 ### `Kizmeow OpenSea Trade Tracker`